MarlabsInc/webapi-angularjs-spa/README.md

 -----------

 1. Build the solution to install Nuget packages.(This will automatically restore Nuget packages.
 Please ensure you have    Nuget version 2.7 or higher)
-2. The Project ResourceMetada.API is configured to run using IIS.
+2. The Project ResourceMetada.API is configured to run using IIS Express.
-3. You may need to update the corresponding Application Pool Advanced settings in IIS to use LocalSystem as Identity    (ProcessModel section).

 Client-Side
 -----------